 - Bank Transfer: US$3752.50

 CurrencyFair saves me $200 over a normal international bank transfer.
 Multiply that by, let’s say, 6 transfers in a year (probably about what I average) and I save over $1200 per year.
 THAT IS INSANE.

 If you’re a fellow expat trying to sort out their money situation between countries, I wholeheartedly recommend using CurrencyFair as the cheapest way to send money internationally.
+It’s one of the best ways I know to save money in Australia.
 Let me know if you have any questions about it in the comments and I’ll gladly help you out!